Charles Christian Dutton: Likely massacre on Eyre Peninsula

 Dutton managed a cattle station named "Pillaworta", near Port Lincoln on the Eyre Peninsula, on behalf of pastoralist Charles Driver.
 In July 1842 he decided to abandon it through fear of the local Aboriginal people, either the Nauo or Barngarla people, who were making hostile raids.
 Having taken his wife and children back to Adelaide by ship, he picked up a scratch team of Graham, Cox, Haldane and Brown (a former Adelaide policeman) to drove his cattle overland to safety near Adelaide.
 For the first day they had Lieutenant Hugonin of the 96th Regiment of Foot as an armed escort.
 Setting forth with 250 cattle in the direction of present Port Augusta, Dutton and his associates were never seen again, and no trace was ever found.
-There were indications are that the entire party of five men were killed by Barngarla warriors somewhere near present Whyalla.
+There were indications that the entire party of five men were killed by Barngarla warriors somewhere near present Whyalla.

 There had been an attack by Aboriginal people on the nearby farm of Rolles Biddle, a Quaker cousin of Samuel and Frederick White, associates of Herbert B. Hughes.
 Biddle was killed, along with Mrs Stubbs and shepherd James Fastins on 29 March 1842.